rusty-tinamou-2400-ebird

 Appearance: The Rusty Tinamou is a medium-sized bird measuring around 30-35 cm in length.
 Head is not blackish but rufescent brown.
 It has a predominantly brown and rusty plumage on its upperparts with white spots and streaks.
 The underparts are generally buffy or whitish, with barring on the flanks.
 Its legs are relatively long, dull, and stout, adapted for running.

-Behavior: This species is primarily ground-dwelling and secretive, foraging for seeds, insects, and small invertebrates.
+Behavior: This species is ground-dwelling and secretive, foraging for seeds, insects, and small invertebrates.
 It is known to be shy and elusive, preferring to run and hide rather than fly when disturbed.
 Rusty Tinamous are mostly solitary or found in small groups.

 Breeding: Breeding habits of the Rusty Tinamou are not extensively documented, but they are presumed to be monogamous and territorial during the breeding season.
-Nests are typically constructed on the ground, often concealed among vegetation to provide protection from predators.
-Females usually incubate the eggs and care for the young.
+Nests are constructed on the ground, often concealed among vegetation to provide protection from predators.
+Females incubate the eggs and care for the young.

 Distribution